aymzki/Psychic-Game/README.md

 # Psychic Game

+A simple guessing game mae using Javascript.

+## How It Works

 This game has the user guess a letter, and if it matches with the computer's letter guess they win.
 They will get 10 attempts.
 The game will refresh after the attempts.

 ## Motivation